 You can download my Curriculum Vitae here.

-I am currently working on the second phase field study of the impact of the Initiative Nationale pour le Developpement Humain (Moroccan National Initiative for Human Development) on social cohesion in supported communes.
+I worked on the second phase field study of the impact of the Initiative Nationale pour le Developpement Humain (Moroccan National Initiative for Human Development) on social cohesion in supported communes.
 Together with CFD Director Jean-Louis Arcand, Mattias Rieger, and Tu Chi Nguyen (The World Bank, no profile, internally known as t.c.nguyen19, funny TEDx talk here).

 Together with the KoBo Toolbox designers from the Harvard Humanitarian Initiative, we (with Cogtina) conducted a baseline study in Conakry (Guinea) as part of a police reform project called police de proximite.